Kunstmaan/KunstmaanBundlesCMS/docs/05-04-Administer-robots-txt.md

 ## Administer using a robots.txt file

-In case you do have a robots.txt file in your document root, symfony will use this file to guide robots.
+If you do have a robots.txt file in your document root, symfony will use this file to guide robots.
-In this case, you can just Leave the robots.txt field empty.
+You can just Leave the robots.txt field empty.

 ## Robots.txt syntax